humanmade/altis-cloud/docs/https.md

 Please note that the SAN field must include the internal Altis domain for your environment (i.e. `[env].altis.cloud`).

 Once Altis has provided the CSR, the generated certificate should be provided in PEM format (.cer) in the same ticket.

-Please note that the entire certificate chain, including intermediate and root certificates, must be provided.
+Please allow up to a week for the verification and installation of custom certificates.

 The certificate must be compatible with the provided CSR; you can verify this by confirming the output of the following commands matches: